 Pursuant to Assembly Bill 1869, various statutory changes repeal a number of administrative fees related to the processing of criminal cases and eliminate debt incurred as a result of those fees.
 Click here for more information.

 Fines are due on or before the date set by the court.
-Failure to pay your fine on time may result in a $100 dollar civil assessment penalty.
+Failure to pay your fine on time may result in a Civil Assessment up to $100 to be added to your balance pursuant to Penal Code section 1214.1.
 You may request a financial re-evaluation or modification of payments by appearing at the Revenue Recovery Division.
 No payment extensions will be granted.
 For further information, contact Revenue Recovery directly at (661) 610-7500.

 If you fail to make your payment on or before your due date, the full unpaid balance will become due immediately.
 You will be in default and a civil assessment of up to $100 dollars may be added to your existing balance.
 Additionally, your Court ordered probation revoked.